 Board structure Seventy-five percent or more of board members consist of independent board members who are not deemed to be "interested persons" by reason of their relationship with the Fund's management or otherwise as provided under the 1940 Act.
-While the Chairman of the Board is an interested person, the board is also served by a lead independent board member.
+The board is served by a lead independent board member.
 The lead independent board member, together with independent counsel, reviews proposed agendas for board meetings and generally acts as a liaison with management with respect to questions and issues raised by the independent board members.
 The lead independent board member also presides at separate meetings of independent board members held in advance of each scheduled board meeting where various matters, including those being considered at such board meeting are discussed.
 It is believed such structure and activities assure that proper consideration is given at board meetings to matters deemed important to the Fund and its shareholders.

-Trustee qualifications Information on the Fund's officers and trustees appears above including information on the business activities of trustees during the past five years and beyond.
-In addition to personal qualities, such as integrity, the role of an effective Fund trustee inherently requires the ability to comprehend, discuss and critically analyze materials and issues presented in exercising judgments and reaching informed conclusions relevant to his or her duties and fiduciary obligations.
-The board believes that the specific background of each trustee evidences such ability and is appropriate to his or her serving on the Fund's board of trustees.
-As indicated, Harris J. Ashton, Frank A. Olson and Sam Ginn have each served as chief executive officers of New York Stock Exchange listed public corporations: Larry D. Thompson and Edith E. Holiday have legal backgrounds, including high level legal positions with departments of the U.S. government; John B. Wilson has served as chief operating officer of a New York Stock Exchange listed public corporation, as well as chief financial officer of a NASDAQ listed public corporation: J. Michael Luttig has fifteen years of judicial experience as a Federal Appeals Court Judge; and Gregory E. Johnson and Rupert H. Johnson, Jr. are both high ranking executive officers of Franklin Templeton Investments.
+Trustee qualifications Information on the Trust's officers and trustees appears above including information on the business activities of trustees during the past five years and beyond.
+In addition to personal qualities, such as integrity, the role of an effective Fund trustee inherently requires the ability to comprehend, discuss and critically analyze materials and issues presented in exercising judgments and reaching informed conclusions relevant to their duties and fiduciary obligations.
+The board believes that the specific background of each trustee evidences such ability and is appropriate to his serving on the Fund's board of trustees.
+As indicated, Burton J. Greenwald has a background in the financial industry, including service as president of two mutual fund companies and served as a past governor of the Investment Company Institute; Charles Rubens II has executive experience in the publishing industry along with service as a college trustee and president of a charitable society; Robert E. Wade has had more than thirty years experience as a practicing attorney; Gregory H. Williams was president of a major university; David W. Niemiec has been a chief financial officer of a major corporation; and William J. Lippman is chief executive of the entity providing advisory services to the Fund.